OCEAN CITY WATER SYSTEM

 Over the years, we have dedicated ourselves to producing drinking water that meets all state and federal drinking water standards.

-For more information see the Town of Ocean City Water Department’s 2013 Water Quality Report.
+For more information see the Town of Ocean City Water Department’s Annual Water Report.